Finding my Place in the Freelancing World

 Time to read: 2 minutes

-It’s been a big learning curve for me and here’s my advice for those who are thinking of becoming or have just started as freelancers:
+It’s been a big learning curve, and here’s my advice for those thinking of becoming freelance or have just started as freelancers:

-• Decide whether you want to set up a Limited company or be a sole trader – there are different tax implications here depending on what type of business you are in, who you are going to work with etc so ask friends if they can recommend anyone or look on LinkedIn;
+• Decide whether to set up a Limited company or be a sole trader.
+There are different tax implications depending on what type of business you are in, who you are going to work with etc, so ask friends if they can recommend anyone or look on LinkedIn.

 • Set you up with accounting software or spreadsheets for recording your accounts

-3. Set up a healthy and comfortable office space: again, from experience (back aches, neck aches, colds) it is important that you have a good size desk, not too close to a radiator and not too close to draughts; if possible, do invest in a laptop stand and a second monitor, (I found it free through a local company that was refurbishing their offices… you’d be surprised what gets thrown away).
+Again, from experience (back aches, neck aches, colds), it’s important to have a reasonably sized desk that’s not too close to a radiator and not too close to draughts.
+If possible, invest in a laptop stand and a second monitor (I found mine free through a local company refurbishing their offices.
+You’d be surprised what gets thrown away).
 And if things are going well after a year, reward yourself with a new laptop.

-4. Learn from your mistakes: like in any job, things sometimes don’t go to plan and when this happens as a freelancer you feel the blow even more.
-When this happened to me, I was able to look at why this situation had occurred and what could have been done differently.
-This has helped me take a different, customised approach for each of my clients, as each operates differently.
+Like any job, things sometimes don’t go to plan.
+When this happens as a freelance professional, you feel the blow even more.
+When this happened to me, I looked at why this situation had occurred and what I could have done differently.
+Reflecting this way helped me take a different, customised approach for my clients, as each operates differently.

-5. Be prepared to work on weekends or when other family members are on holiday.
-The myth that freelancers can take days off when they want it is not true.
+Or when other family members are on holiday.
+The myth that freelancers can take days off when they want is exactly that – a myth.
 Especially at the beginning, you must be prepared to work long hours, be idle in the middle of the day and work late evenings.
-But…it is definitely a rewarding day – and that for me is what matters.

 Share